 OIG-24-012

 FINANCIAL MANAGEMENT

 Management Letter for the Audit of the United States Mint's Financial Statements for Fiscal Years 2023 and 2022

 December 7, 2023

 Office of Inspector General Department of the Treasury

-This Page Intentionally Left Blank

-INSPECTOR GENERAL December 7, 2023 MEMORANDUM FOR VENTRIS C. GIBSON, DIRECTOR UNITED STATES MINT - FROM:Ade Bankole /s/ Director, Financial Statement Audits - SUBJECT: Management Letter for the Audit of the United States Mint's Financial Statements for Fiscal Years 2023 and 2022 We hereby transmit the attached subject management letter.
-Under a contract monitored by our office, KPMG LLP (KPMG), a certified independent public accounting firm, audited the financial statements of the United States Mint as of September 30, 2023 and 2022, and for the years then ended.
-The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget Bulletin No. 24-01, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency, Financial Audit Manual.
-As part of its audit, KPMG issued the attached management letter dated December 6, 2023, that discusses certain deficiencies in information technology controls that were identified during the audit, but were not required to be included in the auditors' report.
-In connection with the contract, we reviewed KPMG's management letter and related documentation and inquired of its representatives.
-KPMG is responsible for the letter and the conclusions expressed in the letter.
-However, our review disclosed no instances where KPMG did not comply, in all material respects, with U.S. generally accepted government auditing standards with respect to this management letter.
+DEPARTMENT OF THE TREASURY WASHINGTON, D. C. 20220 December 7, 2023 MEMORANDUM FOR VENTRIS C. GIBSON, DIRECTOR UNITED STATES MINT FROM: Ade Bankole /s/ Director, Financial Statement Audits SUBJECT: Audit of the United States Mint's Financial Statements for Fiscal Years 2023 and 2022 We hereby transmit the attached subject report.
+Under a contract monitored by our office, KPMG LLP (KPMG), a certified independent public accounting firm, audited the financial statements of the United States Mint (Mint) as of September 30, 2023 and 2022, and for the years then ended.
+The contract required that the audit be performed in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget (OMB) Bulletin No. 24-01, Audit Requirements for Federal Financial Statements, and the Government Accountability Office/Council of the Inspectors General on Integrity and Efficiency, Financial Audit Manual.
+In its audit of the Mint, KPMG found - the financial statements were fairly presented, in all material respects, in accordance with U.S. generally accepted accounting principles; - no deficiencies in internal control over financial reporting that are considered material weaknesses; and - no instances of reportable noncompliance with laws, regulations, contracts, and grant agreements tested.
+KPMG also issued a management letter dated December 6, 2023, discussing certain matters involving deficiencies in information technology controls that were identified during the audit but not required to be included in the auditors' report.
+This letter will be transmitted separately.
+In connection with the contract, we reviewed KPMG's report and related documentation and inquired of its representatives.
+Our review, as differentiated from an audit performed in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on the Mint's financial statements; conclusions about the effectiveness of internal control; or compliance with laws, regulations, contracts, and grant agreements.
+KPMG is responsible for the attached auditors' report dated Page 2 December 6, 2023, and the conclusions expressed therein.
+However, our review disclosed no instances where KPMG did not comply, in all material respects, with U.S. generally accepted government auditing standards.
 If you wish to discuss this report, please contact me at (202) 927-5329, or a member of your staff may contact R. Nikki Holbrook, Manager, Financial Statement Audits, at (202) 597-1813.
-Attachment This Page Intentionally Left Blank

-Management Letter For the Year Ended September 30, 2023 Management Letter For the Year Ended September 30, 2023 Table of Contents Transmittal Letter 3 Appendix A - Fiscal Year 2023 Management Letter Comments 4 Information Technology (IT) Findings A-1 Weakness in Mint Periodic Access Reviews 4 A-2 Weakness in Timely Removal of Terminated Users 5 Appendix B - Status of Prior Year Management Letter Comments 6
+Attachment

+Management Letter

+For the Year Ended September 30, 2023

+Management Letter

+For the Year Ended September 30, 2023

+Table of Contents

+Transmittal Letter 3

+Appendix A - Fiscal Year 2023 Management Letter Comments 4

+Information Technology (IT) Findings

+A-1 Weakness in Mint Periodic Access Reviews 4

+A-2 Weakness in Timely Removal of Terminated Users 5

+Appendix B - Status of Prior Year Management Letter Comments 6